aznchuy/CSE6242Team13/README.md

 After you have added the data, you simply need to rerun the regression file using the same command as above.

-Once you have rerun the regression, navigate to the src folder and open the 'pediatric_disease_map.html'.
+To update the visualization with the new dataset, you can use the "Data Prep.xlsx" file (instructions included in the file) to generate the input csv files for the visualization code.
+Now navigate to the src folder and open the 'pediatric_disease_map.html'.
 Add the year to the array named 'yearNum' on line 54 so that our visualization knows to display that year.